simply-savory/simply-savory.github.io/index.md

 There was lots of additional troubleshooting required for keeping the icons consistent between cards.
 For example, the cards are sorted by likes and 2 cards have the same amount of likes, if the user liked the card to the left, it would then be resorted and moved to the right, but the "active heart" icon would remain in the same spot on the page (although the card it referred to has moved).
 We figured out that the problem was not due to the likes functionality but with displaying the recipe cards by mapping through the filtered recipe list.
 Originally we had it use an index to pass to each key, but the issue with that was that when the cards would try to sort, it would only know the recipe by the index it was assigned which was not unique to the recipe.
 To fix this we figured out we had to pass the unique recipe ID as the key for each recipe card.

+Lastly, after receiving feedback from Dr.Johnson, and thinking about "what the user could do wrong" we decided to implement a system that hid certain features if they would not work for the user in their current state.
+For example, we hide the like/favorite button from the user if they are not logged in, instead of a pop up telling them to sign in, or simply not giving them any feedback, we just remove it from that view.
+We initially had a pop up for the edit button telling the user that they do not have permission to edit, but decided that from a user-perspective it would be better to not see the button at all.
+This is accomplished with a number of utility functions that call on the Meteor Accounts library.

 <h1 id="challenges">Challenges</h1>
 Throughout the development of this project, we had to overcome many issues as seemingly simple features required a substantial amount of work to implement properly and to a high standard.
 We spent alot of time expanding far beyond the template "Add Stuff, List Stuff" pages, and made sure